Khan/wonder-blocks/packages/wonder-blocks-button/components/button.md

 ```

 Layouts often specify a specific width of button.
 When implementing such
-designs use `minWidth` instead of `width`.
-It prevents a button from
+designs use `minWidth` instead of `width`.  `minWidth` allows the button
-resizing to fit content.
-This is important for international sites since
+to resize to fit the content whereas `width` does not.
+This is important
-sometimes strings for UI elements can be much longer than their English
+for international sites since sometimes strings for UI elements can be much
-counterparts.
+longer in other languages.
 ```jsx
 const {View} = require("@khanacademy/wonder-blocks-core");
 const {StyleSheet} = require("aphrodite");